E-commerce

 What Baymard and checkout UX confirm

-Example: a cosmetics store can gain more by removing a non-essential question in checkout than by tweaking the color of the pay button.
+Example: a cosmetics store can gain more by removing a non-essential question from checkout than by tweaking the color of the pay button.
 Cognitive load decreases, the order moves faster, and support receives fewer questions about the steps.

 Payments: Shop Pay, wallets and local payment methods